- Preparation Time 15 Minutes

 - Fill the cases 3/4 if the two trays cannot fit side by side in your oven, do one tray first.
 Baking on two different oven shelves does not provide an equal rise.

 - Once done, leave in the trays for 5 minutes and then remove them placing them on a cooling rack until cold.

 - Once they are cooling, make the buttercream.
 In a deep bowl add the butter and mix very slowly.
 This saves yourself and the kitchen from becoming covered by an icing sugar cloud.
 Once that is combined using a whisk or wooden spoon add the rest of the ingredients, add only half of the milk and beat until silky smooth.
 If the buttercream is too stiff then add the rest of the milk.

 - Once fully cooled, using a small sharp knife cut an upside-down cone out of each cupcake.
 Fill this hole with 1/2 tsp of lemon curd and then press the cut out sections back into the cakes.(see notes)

 - Pipe the frosting onto the cake using a piping bag with a flower nozzle fitted or simply spread it on with a knife.

 Next, simply eat and enjoy.
 The world is a nicer place with cake.

-- you make this, don’t forget to tag me on Twitter as @veganalchemist1 or my Facebook page https://www.facebook.com/thegfveganalchemist I love seeing your versions of the recipes.
-I would love to hear your comments too.
+If you like this recipe, don’t forget to tag me on Twitter as @veganalchemist1 or my Facebook page https://www.facebook.com/thegfveganalchemist Iwould love to see seeing your versions of the recipes from the blog.
+All your comments and suggestions are welcome.